 The Receiver successfully overcame a motion for removal to federal court and motions to dismiss.
-Discovery is underway.
-Hundreds of thousands of documents have been exchanged and several depositions have been taken.
 On September 8, 2010, the court on its own motion designated this case as a "complex case" as defined by Rule 1.201 of the Florida Rules of Civil Procedure.
-This matter is not yet set for trial.
+This matter is set for trial in October of 2012.